vals-productions/sqlighter/README.md

 Normally you shouldn't need to do SQLite related coding in your iOS implementation, 'cause the whole goal of this library is to code in java and convert to Objective C.

-But if for whatever reason you have to code some SQLITE in iOS without j2objc, it doesn't look bad either:
+But if for whatever reason you have to code some sqlighter in iOS without J2ObjC, it's also possible:

 ``` objc
 id<SQLighterDb> db = [[Bootstrap getInstance] getDb];
 [db addParamWithNSString: @"user@email.com"];